Solstick: Measuring the Earth

 Unfortunately, each individual measurement is going to be less accurate than our first estimates as the sticks are not really very far apart, and the "errors" from both will have an effect, but again we can take lots of pairs of sticks and find the average of all the results.

-As you can see from this histogram, the results cover a much larger range, but the average is still pretty good: a circumference of 38,000km - just 5% off the actual value.
+As you can see from this histogram, the results cover a much larger range, so the average is not quite as good: a circumference of 34,000km.
+Still, that is not bad at all - well done to everyone who took part!

 #ShowTheNSO your #Solstick pics (if you don't use social media email it to us and we will share it for you).